webapix/mygls-sdk/README.md

 ## Support us

-If you would like to help the continued efforts of this project, any size donations are welcomed and highly appreciated.
+If you find our packages useful and would like to support our work in maintaining and regularly updating them, consider becoming a patron.
+Any size of donation is welcome and highly appreciated.

 ## Contributing